- What personally identifiable data are you collecting and for what purpose?

 - How your customer can access the data you hold about them and ask for corrections to be made.

-- You must say that you are using cookies.
-Google Analytics places cookies on the user’s browser to track visits to your website.
+- You must say that you are using cookies (Google Analytics places cookies on the user’s browser to track visits to your website).

 - You must say that you are using Google Analytics and how it collects and processes data.
 Google suggests pointing to their own description of this by linking to their article “How Google uses information from sites or apps that use our services”.

-In their policy for use of Advertising Features, Google also encourages website owners to link to their information on Google Analytics opt-out browser add-ons.
+Google also encourages website owners to link to their information on Google Analytics opt-out browser add-ons.
 These can be installed by anyone to prevent their data from being used by Google Analytics.